 How to Create Group and Add User in Ubuntu?
 [2 Cases]

 In a multi-user system like Ubuntu, to manage security among the users efficiently the notion group is used.
-To put it simply, a group is a collection of users who enjoys the same privileges over some contents in the system.
+To put it simply, a group is a collection of users who enjoy the same privileges over some contents in the system.
 Therefore, while working on Ubuntu it is important to know about creating groups and adding users to them In this article, I will discuss how easily you can create group and add user in Ubuntu.

 Process flow chart of creating a group and adding users in Ubuntu.